meteorhacks/meteorhacks.github.io/_posts/2014-10-01-server-side-rendering.md

 layout: blog
 title: "Server Side Rendering for Meteor"
 category: blog
-summery: "Last weekend, I was able to spend enough time hacking meteor specially to understand the state of the Server Side Rendering (SSR).
-Here's the things I did."
+summery: "Last weekend, I was able to spend enough time on hacking meteor specially to understand the state of the Server Side Rendering (SSR).
+Let's see what I've done."
 ---

 Last weekend, I was able to spend enough time on hacking meteor specially to understand the state of the Server Side Rendering (SSR).